 Students are required to prepare a Program of Study (see Appendices) that indicates the courses the student has taken and plans to take to satisfy graduation requirements (but not semester-by-semester).
 This is a University requirement and must be completed and approved before the student may be advanced to candidacy.
-Thus, most students complete the Program of Study form and have it approved by the end of the spring semester of the second year.
+Thus, most students complete the Program of Study form and have it approved before the fourth year.
 The Program of Study must be approved by the advisor, the DCT, and the Associate Chair for Graduate Studies.
 Students are advised to submit an electronic copy to the Graduate Programs Assistant for review prior to obtaining signatures.
 Students should also retain an electronic copy for their records.